Planetary Science Research Discoveries

 'A'a: Blocky, angular, and rough type of lava flow.

-Accretion: The growth of planets from smaller objects by impact, one impact at a time.
-After formation, planets are said to have "accreted" from small objects.
+Accretion: The growth of planetary bodies from smaller objects by impact, one impact at a time.
+After formation, bodies are said to have "accreted" from small objects.

 Achondrite: A class of stony meteorites that crystallized from magmas.
 The term means without chondrules.